Velocity Banking vs. Infinite Banking

 To be fair, paying off liabilities faster does save interest.
 But that’s not the end of the story.
 You still have the opportunity cost to contend with – what you aren’t able to earn because you used up your cash.

-And often when you prioritize paying off your house, the opportunity cost is much higher than the interest you save.
+And often when you prioritize paying off your mortgage, the opportunity cost is much higher than the interest you save.

 That is because your mortgage is likely your most efficient liability.